 16:30.
 Then they appeared from the south west.
 About twenty Japanese Natives supported by three horsemen.
 I ordered my men to unleash a salvo at them, supported by shooting from the Hotchkiss.
 I must have counted only about nine foot and two horse left standing after our first shots hit them

 16:35.
 But the Natives made no move towards the wall instead they stood where we had shot their companions.
 They drew their swords and then started shouting at us in their barbaric tongue.
-I was told by our German surgeon (Who had fought against Tomoyuki in 1906) that Tomoyuki was testing his men's loyalty with our bullets.
+I was told by our German surgeon (Who had fought against Tomoyuki in 1906) that Tomoyuki was testing his men's loyalty with our bullets.16:40.
+I got news that the men shot by the native gunners were "patched up to fight", and had positioned themselves in the hospital.
+I decided to move more men to the southern wall in case Tomoyuki launched another wave.

 16:41.
 Suddenly the Gunners opened fire into the compound and another man was hit and rushed off to the station.
 I ordered anyone who had seen the shot to fire back and the rest of them to fire at will at the warriors and put an end to their infernal chanting!